scc-digitalhub/sdk-docs/docs/reference/runtimes/kfp.md

-# Kfp Pipelines Runtime
+# KFP Pipelines Runtime

-The **kfp runtime** allows you to run workflows within the platform.
+The **KFP runtime** allows you to run workflows within the platform.
 The runtime introduces a workflow of kind `kfp` and a task of kind `pipeline`.

 ## Prerequisites